 Part of the so-called Bréviaire de Saint-Julien de Tours, made in Tours (France) around 1470-1475 by the Master of Jean Charpentier for the abbey of Saint-Julien de Tours, where the manuscript is preserved until the 17th century.

-Tours or Angers (France), maybe taken by Christophe Gerault (? his name is inscribed in the psalter, fol.
-40) in the 17th century.
+Tours or Angers (France), taken by Christophe Gerault (?).

 Dismembered by the end of the 18th century of the beginning of the 19th century, maybe in Sweden, where the baron Carl Göran Bonde (1757-1840) keeps the psalter and where the mathematician Christian Gissel Berlin (1800-1863) holds the calendar and the temporal, bounded together.
-Our two leaves can be traced back as follow:
+The provenance of our two leaves is as follows:

 Saint Catherine: London, Christie's, June 2, 1999, lot 27; London, Christie's, December 8, 2015, lot 28; London, Christie's December 15, 2021, lot 25 (as "follower of Jean Fouquet"); Switzerland, private collection.